 The DTW Harbor Planning Area comprises approximately 42.1 acres, 20.3 acres of which are flowed Commonwealth Tidelands and 21.9 of filled tidelands.
 The 26 property parcels within the planning area are subject to M.G.L.
-Chapter 91 jurisdiction and are bounded to the west by Atlantic Avenue and the Rose Fitzgerald Kennedy Greenway; to the east by the Inner Harbor and Fort Point Channel; and framed by Christopher Columbus Park to the north and the Evelyn Moakley Bridge to the south.
-These properties are shown on Figure XX and summarized in Table XX.
+Chapter 91 jurisdiction and are bounded to the west by Atlantic Avenue and the Rose Kennedy Greenway; to the east by the Inner Harbor and Fort Point Channel; and framed by Christopher Columbus Park to the north and the Evelyn Moakley Bridge to the south.
+These properties are shown on Figure 1.